How Reverse Osmosis Water Filtration Works

 What Are the Benefits of Reverse Osmosis Filtration?

-RO filters are safe to use no matter where your water comes from.
-Nearly the entire population receives water in one of two ways: from a well or municipal center.
-Reverse osmosis filtration systems are created to extract dissolved solids that contaminate well water.
-It also removes excess chemicals that are used to treat water at municipal centers.
+RO systems provide safer drinking water no matter where your water comes from.
+Nearly everyone receives water in one of two ways: from a private well or municipal center.
+Reverse osmosis filtration systems are created to extract dissolved solids that may be present in your water supply.
+It also reduces excess chemicals that are used to treat water at municipal centers.

-Installing a reverse osmosis filtration system is a do-it-yourself project.
+Installing a reverse osmosis filtration system can be a do-it-yourself project.
 The systems are slim enough to fit right under your sink.
 They also take up little space on the counter with a space-saving faucet design.

-Performing a Whirlpool reverse osmosis filter change requires a new pre-filter/post-filter set and no tools.
-Here’s how you change a Whirlpool reverse osmosis filter:
+Performing a reverse osmosis filter change is quick, mess-free and does not require you to turn off the water supply.
+Here’s how you change a reverse osmosis filter:

-- Turn old filter in the system counterclockwise a quarter turn
+- To remove filter, twist filter counterclockwise a quarter turn

-- Turn the new pre- or postfilter clockwise into the correct slot — “pre” and “post” will be marked on the system
+- Twist new filter clockwise into the correct slot (marked on the system)

-The two encased carbon filters are easily replaceable after six months while the membrane can last two years.
-However, it’s important to keep in mind the longevity of both the filters and membrane depends on the quality of the water coming from your home’s source and the volume of water used.
+Filters and membranes are easily replaceable.
+Filters last up to six months and membranes are meant to be used for two to three years.
+However, the longevity of both the filters and membrane depend on the quality of the water coming from your home’s source and the volume of water used.

 Not Sure if Reverse Osmosis is Right For You?
 Try EcoPureHome’s Interactive Shopping Guide.